 Or for holding them for a 3 hour nap when they beg me to stay.

 Stop mom-shaming me for traveling and leaving my kids at home.
-Or for being too scared to travel and leave them.
+Or for being too scared to fly and leave them behind.
 I’ve done both.

 Or for being too enthusiastic or caring too much about something in my kid’s life.

 Don’t mom-shame me for potty-training my kid later than you think I should.

 And don’t mom-shame me for letting my kids play with the phone at the table after they’ve finished eating and we still haven’t gotten our entrees.

 Or for not letting them play with the phone.
 I get to make those decisions.
 Me.

 Don’t shame me about screen time.
 Sometimes watching TV is exactly what kids need.

 And no more mom-shaming for not volunteering for every single thing at my child’s school or for not wanting to be in charge.
 I want my time & energy to go toward my own kids above anything else.
 I’m selfish that way.